PreCyz/GitDiffGenerator/README.md

 * `NONE` - no protection,
 * `SIMPLE` - no code can not be shared in anyway but diff can contain headers of changes,
 * `STATEMENT` - not even headers of changes are allowed in diff.
 File with statement is uploaded to SharePoint instead.
+### Explanation of *preferredArgSource* parameter
+* `CLI` - commandLine arguments will be used as first then missing parameters will be read from _application.properties_,
+* `FILE` - arguments from _application.properties_ will be used as first then missing parameters will be read from commandLine arguments.
 #####
 **Case 1**<br />
 It may be that owner of the code forbids to share the code in anyway but you are allowed to put headers of the changes in the diff.